 Hop these in the freezer and wait for approximately 3-4 hours, if you are using stainless steel pop containers.
 If you are using plastic one, it can take up to 7-8 hours.

 Now it’s time for white chocolate.
 Melt a ration of 2 parts of chocolate : 1 part of coconut oil in microwave.
 On how to microwave properly chocolate see this post.
-Once the chocolate is melted, we have to wait for the chocolate to cool down, it’s called tempering.
+Once the chocolate is melted, we have to wait for the chocolate to cool down, is called tempering.

 If you would dip the popsicle in white chocolate in high temperature, the popsicle will melt and the white chocolate might thicken too quick, become hard to work with, or even scorch.
 Which means, that you have to bring the chocolate to certain heat; 115 degrees Fahrenheit (46 C) and then to cool it down to 90 F (32 C), while stirring .